 International Collegiate Business Strategy Competition (ICBSC)

-CSULB’s College of Business has recruited and selected the members of the three teams which will represent CSULB and compete in this year’s International Collegiate Business Strategy Competition (ICBSC).
-It is the 59th year of the ICBSC and CSULB has entered 1 Undergraduate team and 2 MBA teams.
+CSULB’s College of Business has recruited and selected the members for three teams who will represent CSULB and compete in this year’s International Collegiate Business Strategy Competition (ICBSC).
+It is the 60th year of the ICBSC and CSULB has entered 2 Undergraduate teams and 1 MBA team.
 All of the members will run a simulated company as the management team (CEO, COO, CFO, CIO, Controller, and VP of Marketing) over a simulated 7-year period.
+Five years of running their companies will be done over the semester, culminating in an in-person major event to be held in April.
+Good Luck to our Beach Teams!

 The competition is held each year in the spring.
 Recruiting for next year's class will start in the fall but if you are interested, please contact the CSULB Course Advisor, Barbara Barcon at Barbara.Barcon@csulb.edu to discuss.
 It is open to Evening and online MBAs, as well as Masters in Marketing Analytics and Undergraduate Junior and Seniors.
 There is an application and selection process to fill the Teams.